Ka0Ri/Pytorch-pretrained-models/README.md

 | maskrcnn | [Masked RCNN](https://arxiv.org/abs/1703.06870) | - | s: 39.5 |
 #
 ## Training Interface
-Examples of training Wrapping Network can be found in [ults.py](Modules/ultis.py) and Notebook [examples](examples.ipynb), we config hyper-parameters in [config.yaml](Modules/config.yaml) file
+Examples of training Wrapping Network can be found in [ultis.py](Modules/ultis.py) and train file [train.py](train.py), we config hyper-parameters in [config.yml](Modules/new-config.yml) file

-- `ultis.py`: Three pre-defined datasets have been established, each serving as a demonstration for the training-testing process of a specific task, [CIFAR10](Modules/ultis.py#) for classification, [Lung CT-scan](Modules/ultis.py) for object detection, and [PennFudan](Modules/ultis.py) for binary object segmentation.
+- `ultis.py`: Three pre-defined datasets have been established, each serving as a demonstration for the training-testing process of a specific task, [CIFAR10](Modules/ultis.py) for classification, [Lung CT-scan](Modules/ultis.py) for object detection, and [PennFudan](Modules/ultis.py) for binary object segmentation.
-- Notebook `examples`: Our main module is [ModulesModel](examples.ipynb) that based on [pytorch-lightning](https://lightning.ai/pages/open-source/) and logged by [neptune-ai](https://neptune.ai/).
+- Trainning `train.py`: Our main module is [Model](Modules/train.py) that based on [pytorch-lightning](https://lightning.ai/pages/open-source/) and logged by [neptune-ai](https://neptune.ai/).
 As shown in the Figure above, we logged hyperparameters, metrics, and results from each run.

 ![alt text](readme-img/neptune.jpg)